Fast, convenient, and accessible from anywhere. It is how we want to receive services.

 Costs vary significantly.
 Research2Guidance states that the total average cost to market a healthcare app is about $425k, 46% of which is usually allocated for development.

-Prices of telehealth software development depend a lot on the region where you are outsourcing telemedicine app developers, per-hour rates, and the scale of your app.
+Prices of telemedicine app development depend a lot on the region where you are outsourcing telemedicine app developers, per-hour rates, and the scale of your app.
 Generally speaking, you need a team of developers with experience in developing healthcare apps.
 Hiring such developers will reduce development time and help you omit possible pitfalls with backend and UI/UX.

 Here is a rough estimation of a telemedicine solution with basic functionality, according to our experience.